-Players should be able to begin to transfer skills and concepts from practices to games.
+Players should be able to begin from practices to games.
 Group interaction, team building and social activities should be emphasized.
-A balance of practices and games will promot the continued development and practors of the unbeken eleville.
+A balance of practices and games will promote the continued development and mastery of key hockey skills.

-- 10 & Under (Squirts): 95-100 ice sessions 3-4 on-ice/2 off-ice sessions/ - 10-12 skaters and 1 goalie - 75-80 quality practices 20-25 game days 12 & Under (Peewees): - 105-120 ice sessions 4 on-ice/2 off-ice sess
+10 & Under (Squirts): 95-100 ice sessions 3-4 on-ice/2 off-ice sessions/ week

+60 minute ice sessions 10-12 skaters and 1 goalie 75-80 quality practices 20-25 game days